Kim Kardashian and a rabbi help Afghan teenage girl soccer players get safely to Britain

 Kardashian and her fashion brand helped pay for passage from Pakistan, where the soccer players had secured temporary visas, a Kardashian spokeswoman told the Associated Press.

-In the western Afghan province of Herat, where some Afghan youth girls soccer players had lived before the Taliban seized power, players’ homes had been burned and their families taken in the middle of the night by the militants, Khalida Popal, the former Afghan captain, previously told The Washington Post.
+In the western Afghan province of Herat, where some Afghan youth girl soccer players had lived before the Taliban seized power, players’ homes had been burned and their families taken in the middle of the night by the militants, Khalida Popal, the former Afghan captain, previously told The Washington Post.

 When the Taliban last controlled Afghanistan, from 1996 to 2001, the group enforced a severe interpretation of Islamic law that forced women to wear burqas while preventing them from working, attending school or appearing in public without male chaperones.

-Women were prohibited from playing sport during the last Taliban regime, and under the Western-backed government, the Afghan women’s national soccer team became a symbol of progress and feminism.
+Women were prohibited from playing sports during the last Taliban regime, and under the Western-backed government, the Afghan women’s national soccer team became a symbol of progress and feminism.

 The militants have since promised to respect women’s rights under the framework of Islamic law, but there is widespread international skepticism about their new professed moderation.